Frequently Asked Questions

 What is the amount of the deposit necessary to reserve a particular wedding date?

-- A $175 deposit is the minimum amount needed to reserve a date for our simple wedding packages, but it may be more depending upon the actual package you have chosen.
+- A $295 deposit is the minimum amount needed to reserve a date for our simplest wedding package, but it may be more depending upon the actual package you have chosen.

 When does the final payment for our wedding have to be paid?